 The shooting schedule will depend on the purpose of your time-lapse, as well as the pace of the construction project.
-For example, if you're documenting the entire construction process, you may want to shoot continuously throughout the day and night.
+For example, if you're documenting the entire construction process, you may want to shoot Monday to Friday 7am to 6pm.
 If you're focusing on a particular aspect of the project, you may only need to shoot during specific hours or days.
 Be sure to take into account weather conditions, holidays, and other factors that may affect the project timeline.

 What equipment do I need to set up a construction time lapse?

 To set up a construction time lapse, you'll need a camera capable of shooting at regular intervals over an extended period (such as a GoPro or DSLR camera, more on that here), a tripod, an intervalometer, and software to stitch your images together into a video.